teklynk/twitch_clips_player/README.md

 - Show clip details panel: This will display a panel in the lower third of the overlay that contains details about the clip.
 This can use variables:{channel},{title},{game},{creator_name},{created_at}.

 ## Notes:
+**Date range, featured clips, clips created by streamer:** The clips player will try to find and play clips that meet these options first.
+If no clips are found within these filters, then it will play a clip from the top most popular.
+Playing any clip is better than not playing a clip at all.

-Access is now required if you would like to show clips from channels that you follow or show a message in chat.
+Twitch authentication is now required if you would like to show clips from channels that you follow and/or show a message in chat.

 In OBS, set the browser source to: "Shutdown source when not visible" and "Refresh browser when scene becomes active".
 This will prevent the clips player from playing in the background.
 It will also reload/refresh the clips player when the source becomes active.

 ## URL Parameters